Eat Healthy Foods Be Happy

 Protein and Disease

-1 Immune mediated disease, proteins act
+1 Immune mediated disease, proteins act as antigens

-2. Protein excess disease from impaired
+2. Protein excess disease from impaired ammonia processing.

-3. Peptide-related dysfunction and
+3. Peptide-related dysfunction and disease

-4. Metabolic errors in amino acid
+4. Metabolic errors in amino acid metabolism

 5. Non-nutrient amino acid disease

 6. Prion diseases, proteins acting as infectious agents.